raaba241/Social-Media-BackEnd/README.md

 To use this type `index.js`
 Then use insominia to test endpoints.

+WATCH A VIDEO USE CASE OF THIS HERE >>>  https://drive.google.com/file/d/1rqglbpf8aUG1iF1cCDxNCP9z71GtfNPq/view?usp=drive_link

 ## License
 This project is licensed under the MIT License.
 ## Contributing